 Q: Will I still receive financial aid while on exchange?

 A: Yes, whatever financial aid you receive here at CSUN you will receive while studying abroad.
-For more details, attend an information session offered in the fall semester.
-Check back this page in the fall, and you will be able to sign up online.

 Q: Are there any scholarships available to help with the costs?

 A: There are some scholarships for studying overseas.
 Please visit the Apply page for more information on scholarship opportunities.

 Q: Can I participate in these programs as a graduate student?